Tasmania: Biodiversity

-Geographically and biological isolated, Tasmania is known for its unique endemic flora and fauna.
+Geographically and biologically isolated, Tasmania is known for its unique endemic flora and fauna.

 Flora

 Tasmania has extremely diverse vegetation, from the heavily grazed grassland of the dry Midlands to the tall evergreen eucalypt forest, alpine heathlands and large areas of cool temperate rainforests and moorlands in the rest of the state.
 Many species are unique to Tasmania, and some are related to species in South America and New Zealand through ancestors which grew on the supercontinent of Gondwana, 50 million years ago.
 Nothofagus gunnii, commonly known as Australian beech, is Australia's only temperate native deciduous tree and is found exclusively in Tasmania.

 Distinctive species of plant in Tasmania include: